marwan-at-work/protoc-gen-twirpql/content/docs/types/types.md

 ### Enums

 Protobuf enums are represented as `int32` types while GraphQL enums are a `String` type.
-Therefore, TwirpQL patches a converter between the two types so that dealing with enums feel natural.
+Therefore, TwirpQL patches a converter between the two types so that dealing with enums feels natural.
 The `String` representation will be exactly how the enum was defined in the `service.proto` file.
 For example, if you have the following enum in `service.proto`

 ```proto
 enum Traffic {